How to Grow Painted Tongue

 Mulch around plants to keep weeds down, and to retain soil moisture.

-Pinch back growing tips when the plant is young, This will promote a bushier plant.
+Pinch back growing tips when the plant is young.
+This promotes a bushier plant.

-Provide support for these stems, as high winds can knock them over.
+Provide support for the stems of taller varieties.
+High winds can knock them over.

 Insects and Plant Disease